kiancchen/Vending-Machine/Sprint3Report.md

 ![截屏2020-11-12 下午3.03.15.png]( https://i.loli.net/2020/11/19/EerYG6ysmFgoq1W.png)

 After click the `Sold History` button.
 There is a table of all the product that have been sold in the system.

 ![Screen Shot 2020-11-20 at 12.02.14 AM.png](https://i.loli.net/2020/11/20/BWj7oeMc9y1gDYa.png)

 ### Display Transaction History

-The  Transaction History  window is only available for owner and seller users.
+The  Transaction History  window is only available for owner and cashier users.
 If current user is not owner or seller, it will display an alert to notify current user have no access to this feature.

 ![截屏2020-11-12 下午3.03.15.png]( https://i.loli.net/2020/11/19/EerYG6ysmFgoq1W.png)